zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-create-adw-database/odi-web-adb-create-adw-database.md

     - __Always Free__ - For this lab, do not create an always free autonomous database.
     - __Choose database version__ - Select a database version from the available versions.
     - __OCPU count__ - Number of CPUs for your service.
-For this lab, specify __2 CPUs__.
+For this lab, specify __1 CPU__.
     - __Storage (TB)__ - Select your storage capacity in terabytes.
 For this lab, specify __1 TB__ of storage.
-    - __Auto Scaling__ - For this lab, keep auto scaling enabled, to allow the system to automatically use up to three times more CPU and IO resources to meet workload demand.
+    - __Auto Scaling__ - Deselect auto scaling.
+In this workshop's labs, there will not be a need to allow the system to automatically use up to three times more CPU and IO resources to meet workload demand.
     - __New Database Preview__ - If a checkbox is available to preview a new database version, do __not__ select it.

     ![](./images/configure-the-database.jpg " ")